hapax/hapax.github.io/assets/reality.md

 earth's centre?" he wondered.
 Now, the apple is a combination of earth and water, so if we believe Aristotle as most other people did, it just wants to find its level.
 That's why it falls down.
-But the young man---who, as you may have guessed by now, was none other than Isaac Newton---didn't understand this answer.
+But the young man---who, as you may have guessed by now, was Isaac Newton---didn't understand this answer.
 He just didn't get it!
 What mechanism caused the apple to move?
 What caused it stop?
 Why did it go to the centre?
 Why not sideways a little?
 Aristotle didn't say.
 So Newton had to come up with his own explanation.
 He very sensibly concluded that "assuredly, the earth draws it."
 In other words, the earth pulls the apple towards it.
 Thus, he continues, "there must be a drawing power in matter, and the sum of the drawing power in the matter of the earth must be in the earth's center."
+That's why it gets pulled to the center of the earth.

 This little observation planted the seed for the most productive year any human being has ever had, ever.
 In 1666, the lazy student